-- Return air openings should not be located to draw air directly from a bathroom. - Materials located in the return duct system shall have a flame spread classification of 200 or less. - The total free area of the openings in the floor or the ceiling registers serving the return air duct system must not be not less than 352 in2 (2,270 cm2).
+- Return air openings should not be located to draw air directly from a bathroom. - Materials located in the return duct system shall have a flame spread classification of 200 or less. - The total free area of the openings in the floor or the ceiling registers serving the return air duct system must not be not less than 352 in (2,270 cm).